 Remember, many airlines will offer a small complimentary hand sanitiser onboard, so you should be okay if you’re only taking hand sanitising wipes!

 However, in the US, the 100ml rule for hand sanitiser has been scrapped and you are now allowed to take 340ml of hand sanitiser!
-So when international flights are resumed again and you happen to be catching an internal US flight, you are allowed to take extra hand sanitiser!
+So if you happen to be catching an internal US flight, you are allowed to take extra hand sanitiser!
 But you should remember, if you do choose to carry a larger hand sanitiser product, you will be screened separately so this may add extra time to your security checks.

 Please note, this US rule only applies to hand sanitiser, so to any other liquids, the 100ml rule will apply, and the 100ml rule still applies to all liquids when travelling from the UK